-Level 3 experts are known world-wide - at least in professional circles - for their capability.
-They may or may not have a level 3 in the skill they offer, but have the power to back up their skill with extensive experience and natural ability.
+Level 3 experts are known world-wide, at least in professional circles, for their capability.
+They may or may not have a level 3 in the talent they offer, but have the power to back up their talent with extensive experience and natural ability.
 These experts are in very high demand, and it can be hard to get some of their time for oneself as busy as they are - and they usually charge an arm and a leg for services rendered.

 Level 1 foreign power contacts represent minor dignitaries and officials.
 They can range from the mayor of a small city or governor to a province with a tiny population or economy (such as England's town of Telford or Russia's Krai of Krasnoyarsk).
-This form of contact can also be any minor or intermediate government representative, busybody or the like, for example an employee of the United Kingdom's Department for Transport.
+This form of contact can also be any minor or intermediate government representative, busybody, or the like, such as an employee of the United Kingdom's Department for Transport.

 A level 2 foreign power has a bit more authority.
 This can be a member of groups such as the United Kingdom's Parliament (whether an elected House of Commons official or an appointed House of Lords representative), or the mayor or governor of an important city or prefecture (like London or perhaps Okinawa).
 Level 2 foreign power contacts may also be the leaders of agencies like Germany's Bundesnachrichtendienst.